brittneybrown/examplereadme/README.md

 The who and what of the project.
 What user types live in this project?
 Admins, Customers etc. Maybe there's a piece of a user profile that could provide some context.
 Add it Here.

 ### Verbs
 The actions users take within the application.
 Maybe you buy something or connect with a friend.
-List those actuons here.
+List those actions here.

 ## Team